bytewax/bytewax/docs/articles/getting-started/simple-example.md

         yield 1, line
 ```

-To provide our program needs an **input iterator**.
+To receive input, our program needs an **input iterator**.
 We've defined a [Python generator](https://docs.python.org/3/glossary.html#term-generator) that will read our input file.
 There are also more advanced ways to provide input, which you can read about later when we talk about [execution modes](/getting-started/execution/).

 This generator yields two-tuples of `1` and a line from our file.
 The `1` in this example is significant, but we'll talk more about it when we discuss [epochs](/getting-started/epochs/).